chrishoerl/prepare-for-cka-exam/README.md

 * 17 years of professional experience in Linux

 ### Material / Courses
+* **Kubernetes Documentation**: it is a valuable pool of information and its search function also finds bash commands such as: "busybox while true"
+As it is the most important resource during the exam, I forced myself to solve my problems with tips and examples from the official docs.
+In the exam it helps a lot to know which Docs article has your solution.

 * **Udemy Course**: "Certified Kubernetes Administrator (CKA) with Practice Tests"

 https://www.udemy.com/share/101WmE/